4 Minnesota Teens Hospitalized With Breathing Problems After Vaping, Joining More Than A Dozen Others

 As previously reported by The Inquisitr, 14 teens and young adults in Wisconsin and Illinois had presented at emergency rooms after suffering severe respiratory problems; all reported that they had vaped (the number has since grown to 18).

 Of the 18 cases, at least some, though it’s not clear how many, suffered the issues after vaping cannabis.
 In the Wisconsin and Illinois cases, they all came from the area of the eastern edge of the Wisconsin-Illinois border.
 Other than that, authorities haven’t had much to go on.
 It’s not clear which manufacturers’ vaporizers or oil they used, or which retailers they patronized.

-“We know there are certain characteristics in common with these cases, but we have not been able to get to the bottom of exactly what aspect of the vaping habit or product or solvent or oil is causing the injury,” says Chapman.
+“We know there are certain characteristics in common with these cases, but we have not been able to get to the bottom of exactly what aspect of the vaping habit or product or solvent or oil is causing the injury,” said Chapman.

-In fact, in one Wisconsin case, the victim’s brother thinks he bought his vaporizer cartridge “off the street,” likely from someone who had purchased it in Illinois and brought it back to Wisconsin.
-He says that at some point in the chain of ownership, the oil his brother had inhaled might have been tampered with.
+In fact, in one Wisconsin case, the victim’s brother thought he bought his vaporizer cartridge “off the street,” likely from someone who had purchased it in Illinois and brought it back to Wisconsin.
+He said that at some point in the chain of ownership, the oil his brother had inhaled might have been tampered with.

 “You literally don’t know what you’re inhaling into your body,” he said.